AdamHermes/GigaCount/README.md

-# Crowd Counting with QNRF Dataset
+# GigaCount Enhancing Crowd Counting by Integrating a Multi-Scale Feature Fusion Model into CLIP-EBC

-This project implements a deep learning-based crowd counting model using the QNRF dataset.
+This project implements a deep learning-based crowd counting model using the UCF-QNRF dataset.
 It leverages PyTorch for training and evaluation.

 ## Installation